Steak with Mushroom Gravy

 Remove the steaks onto a plate and set aside.

-Add in the onions along with a pinch of salt and cook for about 6-8 minutes until the onions are nice and soft and beginning to go golden.
-Then, add the mushrooms and cook for another 5 minutes.
+Add in the onions and a pinch of salt and cook until the onions are soft and begin to go golden.

-Add the tomato puree and flour, and cook for about 2 minutes, stirring all the while - a wooden spoon is good for this.
+Then, add the mushrooms and cook before adding the tomato puree and flour, and cook for a couple of minutes, stirring all the while - a wooden spoon is good for this. 😉

 Now return the steak patties to the pan.
 Cover, and simmer over medium-low heat until cooked through - about 15 minutes.